avaneesh24/Student-Marks-Analyzer/README.md

 - Exception handling
 - Built-in functions such as max() and min()

+## How to Run

+Run the Python file using:

+python student_marks_analyser.py

 ## What I Learned
 This project helped me practice applying basic Python concepts together in a complete program, especially loops, conditionals and exception handling.